mighty-gerbils/gerbil/doc/guide/intro.md

 ### Implicit Package Declarations

-As of `Gerbil-v0.12-DEV-845-g39f54e4`, you can elide the `package:` and `prelude:` declarations in your module and have them automatically deduced from the file system layout of your library/package.
-You can do so by creating a `gerbil.pkg` file in the root of your library, which contains a property list.
+As you have noticed, you don't generally declare the package and the prelude inside a module.
+This is implicitly handled by creating a `gerbil.pkg` file in the root of your package, which contains a property list.

 The `package:` property specifies the prefix package at the root of your hierarchy.
 The package of individual modules will extend this prefix to